notionparallax/sensicorn/Lab notes/power_monitoring.md

 *   Can we tune the colour temperature?
 *   Can we shed heat and not burn out the LEDs
 *   Can we power it all without needing a crazy PSU?
+*   What scale should we be thinking at?
+Single desk, pods of n?

 # Combined control unit